privacy-tech-lab/gpc-web-crawler/README.md

 NOTE: 1.
 The Firefox Nightly browser should always be on the testing site once page navigation starts.
 Do not open or navigate to other pages.
 Otherwise, the crawler will not work.
 2. Killing the crawler before all testing done will lead to loss of all analysis data.

-- All data is saved in this [Google sheet](https://docs.google.com/spreadsheets/d/1nb6-bI8d6-hDTvoj6Y3YT2HME_qVyHyVOQtY9do_Foo/edit?usp=sharing).
+- Data of US Privacy String List is stored in this [Google sheet](https://docs.google.com/spreadsheets/d/1nb6-bI8d6-hDTvoj6Y3YT2HME_qVyHyVOQtY9do_Foo/edit?usp=sharing).
+- Data of US API Live List is stored in this [Google sheet](https://docs.google.com/spreadsheets/d/1sdmD8Y3jb82PZ_YOREYmRez3_Wi1FUApsP1we1GV29Y/edit#gid=984860887).